 - Certain other people who are at risk (detailed below).

 Immunisation against pneumococcus is part of the routine childhood immunisation programme.
-The routine schedule consists of three injections which are normally given at age 2 months, 4 months and between the ages of 12 and 13 months.
+For babies born after 1st January 2020, the routine schedule consists of two injections which are normally given at age 12 weeks and 1 year.